 My guess is the next jump is either an architecture redesign that bakes in the boundary and composition constraints, or a clean way to do guidance at one step.
 The compositional principle feels right.
 What is missing is the engineering around it.

 What I find most satisfying about this whole family is that the composition rule is the single unifying principle, even though it can look like a different trick in each paper.
 Every method is a different answer to the same question: how do you enforce that a long jump equals composed shorter jumps, while keeping training tractable?
 Consistency models do it globally via self-distillation.
-CTM does it for any pair of times.
-Shortcut models do it discretely with step-size conditioning.
-Align Your Flow does it by anchoring to a pretrained teacher and showing the same ideas transfer cleanly to distillation at scale.
-MeanFlow does it continuously via calculus, with an exact identity that needs no teacher at all.
-Once you see this, the curricula, the EMA copies, the JVP, the 75% border-case sampling, the tangent warmup: all of it falls into place.
+CTM generalises to any pair of times.
+Shortcut models go discrete and condition on step size.
+Align Your Flow imports an external teacher and shows the ideas transfer cleanly to distillation at scale.
+MeanFlow goes continuous via an exact calculus identity, with no teacher at all.
+Once you see that, the curricula, the EMA copies, the JVP, and the 75% border-case sampling stop looking like separate tricks.

 References